Totally Frank

-Totally Frank is a comedy drama series with a real-life band as its stars on Channel 4.
-It follows a band, Frank, who were struggling to make it in the music industry.
+Totally Frank is a British youth comedy drama television series from Channel 4.
+It follows a real-life band, Frank, who were struggling to make it in the music industry.
+It ran for two series in 2005 and 2006.

 Frank

 The band on the show consisted of lead singer Tasha (Lauren Blake born 18 August 1983), guitarist Charlie (Bryony Afferson born 9 March 1983) keyboard player Flo (Helena Dowling born 20 December 1986) and drummer Neve (Hayley Holt born 27 February 1983).
 Their first single, I'm Not Shy, was released on 31 July 2006 in the UK.
 Their debut album, "Devil's Got Your Gold", was released on 7 August 2006 in the UK by Polydor Records.

 Series

 The show had two series, both of which had 13 episodes.
-The DVD release of the show has been cancelled for the moment.

-The series begun with the four girls taking part in fictitious reality show Fame Maker, with another girl, Sammi, who goes onto win the show.
+The first series began with the four main characters taking part in fictitious reality show, Fame Maker, with another girl, Sammi, who goes on to win the show.
 The second series started on 9 April 2006 with storylines including Tasha leaving her solo deal, Neve and Tasha's rift, Flo breaking Jason's heart again and Charlie's dad dying.

 The series was cancelled when the real band had been dropped by their record label and decided to split up on 11 September 2006.
+The DVD release of the show was cancelled.